-- In an effort to assess and manage risks with respect to the Group's operations, the Executive Vice Presidents (EVP) & Chief Operating Officer (COO) Onshore Offshore and Subsea are responsible for the entire operational organization covering the business and operations for respectively the Onshore Offshore and Subsea segments.
+- In an effort to assess and manage risks with respect to the Group's operations, the President and Chief Operating Officer assisted by the President and Chief Operating Officer Onshore/ Offshore and the President and Chief Operating Officer Subsea are responsible for the entire operational organization covering the business and operations for respectively the Onshore/ Offshore and Subsea segments.
 This includes commercial operations, Business Development, key accounts, tendering coordination and all operational assets and related resources including technology development.
-As of January 13, 2014, the Chairman and CEO relies on only one President and Chief Operating Officer to whom one Chief Operating Officer Onshore/Offshore and one Chief Operating Officer Subsea are reporting. - The General Counsel, to whom the Legal Division and the Group Corporate Secretary Office report, is responsible for all legal matters within the Group and for the definition of the Group's legal strategy and policy.
+As of February 1, 2015, the Onshore-Offshore President and the Subsea President directly report to the Chairman and Chief Executive Officer. - The Group General Counsel, to whom the Legal Division and the Group Corporate Secretary Office report, is responsible for all legal matters within the Group and for the definition of the Group's legal strategy and policy.
 He also prepares and oversees, among other things, the Group's contracting policies, assesses the terms and legal risks of contracts, manages any litigation proceedings arising from the performance of contracts and is in charge of the subscription and renewal of insurance policies in order in particular to minimize the contractual risks faced by the Group.
-Finally, he follows up on real estate issues within the Group. - The Group Compliance Officer reports to the General Counsel and the Company's Board of Directors through the Ethics and Governance Committee.
-She makes regular reports and recommendations concerning compliance to the General Counsel,

-Chairman and Chief Executive Officer and the Technip Ethics and Governance Committee.
-She may raise certain issues to the Chairman of the Technip Ethics and Governance Committee.
-Finally, she is also responsible for ensuring the application of the Ethics Charter and the effective implementation and enforcement of applicable anti-corruption and compliance policies.

-- The Human Resources Division is responsible for managing the Group's human resources (recruitment, training, career and skills management, and compensation) in order to ensure that the Group attracts and retains the necessary personnel and participates in its professional development. - The Communication Division, except for financial communications, reports to the Chairman and the CEO. - The Quality Health and Safety (QHSE) and Security department reports to the Chairman and CEO directly.
-Global Procurement reports to the COO Onshore Offshore. - The Finance and Control Division, under the supervision of the Chief Financial Officer (CFO), monitors the financial engineering of Projects.
-It also prepares statutory and consolidated financial statements as well as management accounts, is in charge of internal
+Finally, he follows up on real estate issues within the Group. - The Group Chief Compliance Officer reports to the Group General Counsel and the Company's Board of Directors through the Ethics and Governance Committee.
+The Group Chief Compliance Officer makes regular reports and recommendations concerning compliance to the Group General Counsel, Chairman and Chief Executive Officer and the Technip Ethics and Governance Committee.
+The Group Chief Compliance Officer may raise certain issues to the Chairman of the Technip Ethics and Governance Committee.
+Finally, the Group Chief Compliance Officer is also responsible for ensuring the application of the Ethics Charter and the effective implementation and enforcement of applicable anti-corruption and compliance policies. - The Human Resources Division is responsible for managing the Group's human resources (recruitment, training, career and skills management, and compensation) in order to ensure that the Group attracts and retains the necessary personnel and participates in its professional development. - The Communication Division, except for financial communications, reports to the Chairman and CEO.

-- control, treasury management, tax management, audit and risk management, financial communications and investor relations.
-It also monitors the Strategy and Information Technology Divisions. - The Security Department, reporting to the Chairman and Chief Executive Officer (CEO), is among others in charge of carrying out Independent IT Security audits and more generally all necessary Security Audits within the Group, ensuring the implementation of relevant Master Security plans dedicated to Projects and insuring coherence and efficiency of the Business Continuity Plan for Regions, headquarters and Projects.
+- The Quality Health and Safety (QHSE) Department, the Global Engineering, Procurement and Construction Department and the Group Business Cooperation Department report to the President and Chief Operating Officer. - The Finance and Control Division, under the supervision of the Group Chief Financial Officer (Group CFO), monitors the financial engineering of Projects.
+It also prepares statutory and consolidated financial statements as well as management accounts, is in charge of internal control, treasury management, tax management, audit and risk management, financial communications and investor relations.
+It also monitors the Strategy and Information Technology Divisions. - The Security Department, reporting to the Chairman and CEO, is among others in charge of carrying out independent IT security audits and more generally all necessary security audits within the Group, ensuring the implementation of relevant Master Security plans dedicated to Projects and insuring coherence and efficiency of the business continuity plan for Regions, headquarters and Projects.